ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Model architecture

 All three winners used gradient boosted decision tree models such as LightGBM [@lightgbm], XGBoost [@doi:10.48550/arXiv.1603.02754], and CatBoost [@doi:10.48550/arXiv.1810.11363].
 First place also explored training a CNN model but found the coarse resolution of the satellite imagery (particularly Landsat) overly constraining.
-The model experimentation phase did not explore alternative model architectures given how clearly the competition surfaced the success of a gradient boosted tree model.
+The model experimentation phase did not explore alternative model architectures given how clearly the competition surfaced the success of a gradient boosted tree model [@ttb_winners_announcement; @ttb_winners_repo].

-- [ ] TODO: move references inline

-### Key competition references:

-- [Repository of winning solutions on Github](https://github.com/drivendataorg/tick-tick-bloom): Full codebase for each winning solution and winner write-ups describing their methodology
-- [Announcement of results](https://drivendata.co/blog/tick-tick-bloom-challenge-winners): Overview of competition takeaways and brief bios of competition winners
-- [Overview of competition results](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/761/): Brief summary of the competition motivation and outline of all key references

 ## User interviews